A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Introduction

 \section{Introduction}

 Networks/graphs provide a natural way to represent many complex interactive behaviors among a set of actors, where each node represents an actor and an edge exists between two nodes if the two corresponding actors interact in some way.
-The types of interactions could be friendships between peoples, follow between users in social media such as Twitter, citations between papers, hyperlinks between webs and so on The edges can be directed or undirected, binary (when each edge is either present or absent) or weighted (when a discrete value is recorded for each observed edge).
-With the demand of research for a variety of purposes, more and more network data sets are collected and stored.
-At the same time, statistical network analysis have made great process in recent years and many approaches are developed; see \cite{Robins2007173}, \cite{Goldenberg2010}, \cite{Fienberg2012} for some recent reviews.
-The book by \cite{Kolaczyk2009} provides a comprehensive description on statistical analyses of network data.
+The types of interactions could be friendships between peoples, follow between users in social media such as Twitter, citations between papers, hyperlinks between web pages and so on.
+The edges can be directed or undirected, binary (when each edge is either present or absent) or weighted (when a weight value is recorded).
+With the demand of research for a variety of purposes, more and more network data sets have been collected and stored.
+At the same time, statistical network analysis have made great process in recent years and many approaches have been developed; see \cite{Goldenberg2010}, \cite{Fienberg2012}, \cite{Salter-Townshend:2012}, \cite{Advani2018} for some recent reviews.
+The book by \cite{Kolaczyk2009} provided a comprehensive coverage of statistical analyses of network data.

+One of the most important features of network data is the \emph{degree heterogeneity}, which characterizes the variation in the node degrees.
+For example, in the Brightkite network dataset [\cite{Cho:2011}], the node degree varies from the minimum value $1$ to the maximum value $1134$ in its largest connected subgraph with $56,739$ nodes.